ForgotMyCode/Visual-Studio-Cuda-IntelliSense-Workaround/README.md

 CUDA_HIDE_ERRORS(__syncthreads());  // OK
 ```

-There is also a workaround that properly loads the functions like `__syncthread` mentioned above.
-To make it work properly make you sure the `#include "cudaargs.h"` is **before any cuda includes**.
+There is also a workaround that properly loads the functions like `__syncthreads` mentioned above.
+To make it work properly, make you sure the `#include "cudaargs.h"` is **before any cuda includes**.

 ```c
 // include this first